Developmental Education

 TSI EXEMPTION AND EXCEPTIONS

-The following students shall be exempt from TSI developmental education requirements:
+The following students shall be exempt from Texas Success Initiative (TSI) developmental education requirements:

 1. Students who test at or above the following standards valid five (5) years from the date of testing: